Brian-Egan/pm_swipe_cells/README.md

 PMSwipeCell pre-configures your PM::TableScreen to act as the cell's delegate, however if you need to change this you can manually specific a delegate controller by passing the `delegate` arguments into the cell's `properties` hash.
     - **Note that changing this requires that you then implement the delegate actions and the cell actions in your delegate controller**

+You can add as many buttons to each side as you'd like, however after 3 buttons you're in danger of your cell sliding off the page.
+Keep to 2 or 3 buttons to be safe!

+###Gotchas

+#### Seperator Insets
+* If you have left utility button on iOS 7, I recommend changing your Table View's seperatorInset so the seperator stretches the length of the screen
+<pre> tableView.separatorInset = UIEdgeInsetsMake(0, 0, 0, 0); </pre>

 # Cell Delegate Actions